 - Or any other equivalent (see other UK qualifications, and international qualifications)

 Candidates are expected to have Physics and Mathematics to A-level, Advanced Higher, Higher Level in the IB or any other equivalent.
 Inclusion of Mathematics Mechanics modules is highly recommended.
 Further Mathematics can be helpful to students in completing this course, although it is not required for admission.
-Details of the requirements for those taking other qualifications, including the Advanced Diploma in Engineering, can be found on the Engineering Science website.
+Details of the requirements for other qualifications, including the Advanced Diploma in Engineering, can be found on the Engineering Science website.
+We expect you to have taken and passed any practical component in your chosen science subjects.

 For candidates who are predicted A*AA serious consideration will be given to extenuating circumstances, such as disruption to education or bereavement, which have led to under-performance in exams and which are described in their application.
 Any offer would be conditional on achieving A*A*A.